alsalafiyyah/alsalafiyyah.github.io/_posts/biography/2020-09-23-ibn-taymiyyah.md

 layout: post
 published: false
 publisher: "alsalafiyyah@icloud.com"
-title: Biography of Shaykh Al-Islam Ibn Taymiyyah
+title: "Biography of Shaykh Al-Islam Ibn Taymiyyah"
 active: biography
 hijri: Safar 6, 1442 AH
 date: 2020-09-23
 category: [biography]
-locale: en
-lang: en
 excerpt: "He was born on Monday the 10th of Rabi-ul-Awwal 66l AH (22nd of January 1263 CE) in Harran in Iraq and died in 728 AH."
 ---